Today, we’re going to talk about how to find houses to flip.

-Some of them inherited a property with problems.
+Some of them inherited property with problems.
 Others know that their property isn’t going to pass a house inspection.
 There’s an opportunity there to help and revitalize the community.
 And a lot of them are already motivated to sell.

 One thing: Look out for scams.
 When people can post anonymously, there will always be scams.
 Don’t do any wire transfers, don’t buy anything sight unseen, and always distrust a deal that seems to be too good to be true.

 2. Zillow, Trulia, Etc.

 This is a mixed bag today.
 It used to be better.
 You can find FSBO listings for flipping houses on Zillow, Trulia (now owned by Zillow), and others.
 You can even pay for leads.
 The problem is that Zillow is also buying houses, too.
 So a real estate agent will often discover that all the really good deals are already taken.

 At least for now, Zillow has paused its direct real estate investing.
 A lot of people today want to do self-service.
 They want to sell their house without an MLS listing or an agent, so they list it on Zillow and wait for potential offers to come in.

 And, of course, a lot of this is because they don’t trust agents.
 But if you connect with them, you can address some of their concerns and, hopefully, make them a little more comfortable with the process.

 When looking through Zillow and Trulia, pay attention to the houses selling under market value; there’s a reason.
 Zillow and Trulia tell people what their “property is worth” (even if it’s often highly inaccurate), so listing under that amount means that they want to sell fast or that there’s something wrong with the property.

 Sometimes the best way to find flip houses is to drive around your neighborhood.
 A lot of people selling their houses just put up signs.
 When flipping houses, you know that seeing the house is the most important part.